Insensitive (song): Cover versions

 Country singer LeAnn Rimes also released her own version of "Insensitive" on her 1998 album Sittin' on Top of the World.
 Jasper Steverlinck remade "Insensitive" for his 2004 album Songs of Innocence.
 Kitchener-Waterloo, Ontario-based punk rock band The Decay also released a cover version on the Juicebox Recording Co. compilation Our Favourite Songs.

-Australian singer Beccy Cole recorded a version for her album, Preloved (2010).

 In popular culture

 The popular podcast "How to Do Everything" created by the producers of the NPR news quiz "Wait Wait...
 Don't Tell Me!" featured the song in a series of podcasts.
 The song was introduced by a music expert when asked if there was a song she loved, but understood was terrible.
 This began a segment on the podcast titled "Best-Worst Song Competition" where listeners submitted songs they secretly enjoyed, but knew were generally considered to be poor songs.
 Each segment opened with a clip of "Insensitive" with the hosts saying "You know what that sound means – it's time for our Best-Worst Song Competition!"